asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 pods do not get individual cores they get time slices of CPU sharing the cores on the node with other pods.
 If a particular node has four CPU assigned to it, then 4000m are available, to all the running pods in that node.

-Resource requests also can be combines with a resource limit which is similar to a request but sets the maximum amounts of resources guaranteed to the pod.
+Resource requests also can be combined with a resource limit which is similar to a request but sets the maximum amounts of resources guaranteed to the pod.
 Setting requests and limits also allows the user to set a quality of service level by default.